 This project will incorporate a tower crane, the crane will be stationed within the project site and will be operated under the direct supervision of a licensed crane operator employed by the formwork contractor.
-The approximate location of the site's tower crane is shown in the appendix as is the location of the neighbouring tower crane.
+The approximate location of the tower cranes is shown in the appendix.

-It is anticipated that the crane assembly and disassembly will be stationed on private property and within the encroachment area.
+It is anticipated that the crane assembly will be on private property while disassembly will be stationed on Pleasant Street within the encroachment area, see traffic control plan in the appendix.

-The crane swing will extend over neighbouring properties however not swing through the neighbour's tower crane as shown in the Crane Swing Diagrams included in the appendix.
-The developer will notify adjacent property owners prior to extending the crane over their properties.
+The crane swing will extend over neighbouring properties as shown in the Crane Swing Diagrams included in the appendix.
+The landowner will notify these property owners prior to extending the crane over their properties.
 Refer to the appendix for crane information.

-Depending on the stage of construction, concrete trucks will be stationed within the encroachment area or private property during concrete operations.
+Concrete trucks will be stationed within the encroachment area or private property during concrete operations.
 (See concrete delivery schematic within the appendix).